Katello/katello-client-bootstrap/README.md

   --ip=IP               IPv4 address of the primary interface in Foreman
                         (defaults to the address used to make request to Foreman)
+  --new-capsule         Migrate the system to a new Capsule server, pass the
+                        name of the new Capsule with the --server option
 ~~~

 # For developers: